July 2026 El Nino Spikes SSTs Warming

 The Current Context

-The chart below shows SST monthly anomalies as reported in HadSST 4.2 starting in 2015 through October 2025.
-A global cooling pattern is seen clearly in the Tropics since its peak in 2016, joined by NH and SH cycling downward since 2016, followed by rising temperatures in 2023 and 2024 and cooling in 2025.
+The chart below shows SST monthly anomalies as reported in HadSST 4.2 starting in 2015 through June 2026.
+A global cooling pattern is seen clearly in the Tropics since its peak in 2016, joined by NH and SH cycling downward since 2016, followed by rising temperatures in 2023 and 2024 and cooling in 2025, now with a steady mild rising in 2026 pausing in May and resuming in June.

 Note that in 2015-2016 the Tropics and SH peaked in between two summer NH spikes.
 That pattern repeated in 2019-2020 with a lesser Tropics peak and SH bump, but with higher NH spikes.
 By end of 2020, cooler SSTs in all regions took the Global anomaly well below the mean for this period.
 A small warming was driven by NH summer peaks in 2021-22, but offset by cooling in SH and the tropics, By January 2023 the global anomaly was again below the mean.

 Then in 2023-24 came an event resembling 2015-16 with a Tropical spike and two NH spikes alongside, all higher than 2015-16.
 There was also a coinciding rise in SH, and the Global anomaly was pulled up to 1.1°C in 2023, ~0.3° higher than the 2015 peak.
 Then NH started down autumn 2023, followed by Tropics and SH descending 2024 to the present.
-During 2 years of cooling in SH and the Tropics, the Global anomaly came back down, led by Tropics cooling from its 1.3°C peak 2024/01, down to 0.6C in September this year.
-Note the smaller peak in NH in July 2025 now declining along with SH and the Global anomaly cooler as well.
-In October the Global anomaly nearly matched the mean for this period
+During 2 years of cooling in SH and the Tropics, the Global anomaly came back down, led by Tropics cooling from its 1.3°C peak 2024/01, down to 0.5C in November 2025.
+That same month, the Global anomaly exactly matched the mean for this period, with all regions converging on that value, lincluding a 5 month drop in NH.
+Now in 2026, warming is due to a six-month rise in NH and Tropics, plus SH the first three months.
+The Global anomaly in June matched the value 2 years ago, and NH is also the same as June 2024.

 Comment: